microsoft/Application-Insights-Workbooks/Documentation/Parameters/OptionsGroup.md

 An options group parameter allows the user to select one values from a known set (e.g. select one of your app’s requests).
 When there are a small number of values, an options group can be a better choice than a [Drop down](./DropDown.md) parameter, as the user can see all the possible values, and see which one is selected.
 Options groups are commonly used for yes|no or on|off style choices.
 When there are large number of possible values, using a drop down is a better choice.
 Note that unlike drop down parameters, an options group *always* only allows one selected value.

 The easiest way to specify the list by providing a static list in the parameter setting.
 A more interesting way is to get the list dynamically via a KQL query.
-Parameter setting also allow you to specify whether it is single or multi-select, and if it is multi-select, how the result set should be formatted (delimiter, quotation, etc.).

 ## Creating a static options group parameter
 1. Start with an empty workbook in edit mode.